World Cancer Day: EU to launch new plan to fight cancer | DW | 04.02.2020

 Read more: Zero gravity kills cancer cells

+However, survival rates vary widely across the EU.
+"A woman with cervical cancer who lives in Romania is 16 times more likely to die than a woman who lives in Italy," she said at Tuesday's event.
+"This is not sustainable, and it is not right."

+The plan is also personal to the commission chief, who lost her sister to cancer as a child.
+"I was 13 years old when my little sister died of a reticulo sarcoma.
+She was only 11 years old.
+And there was nothing my family nor the doctors could do to save her life."
+The experience, she said, influenced her decision to become a doctor.

-"I studied medicine to help others overcome sadness and helplessness," she wrote on Twitter that morning.
+"I studied medicine to help others overcome sadness and helplessness," she wrote on Twitter Tuesday morning.
 "Today cancer survival rates are increasing, but still so much to do."

 Lung cancer was the most prevalent cancer among men while breast cancer was the biggest concern for women.
 Proportionally, more men were killed by cancer than women.